-BOARD AS STAFF BOARD AS MANAGERSBOARD AS BOARD AS DIRECTORSBOARD AS BOARD AS ADVISORS Legal responsibility resides with the board esides with the resides with the Legal responsibility resides with the board Legal responsibility resides with the board Reasons for organization to exist are determined by the board organization organization organi to exist are to exist are to exi determined by determined by Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the Executive Director Organizational long-term goals are set by the board Organizational long-term goals are set by the Executive Director Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Day-to-day operational authority rests with the board ional authority rests authority rests authority rests with the Executive with the Executive Day-to-day operational authority rests with the Executive Director The board spends most of its time DOING the work of the organization s time work of the work of the work of the the work of the the work of the The board spends most of its time AFFIRMING the work of the organization Primary board output is LABOR Primary board Primary board Primary board Primary board output is ENDORSEMENT
+BOARD AS STAFF BOARD AS MANAGERS BOARD AS DIRECTORS BOARD AS GOVERNORS BOARD AS ADVISORS Legal responsibility resides with the board Legal responsibility resides with the board resides with the resides with the Legal responsibility resides with the board Reasons for organization to exist are determined by the board Reasons for organization to exist are determined by the board organization organization organization to exist are to exist are determined by the determined by Reasons for organization to exist are determined by the Executive Director Organization long-term goals are set by the board Organization long-term goals are set by the board erm goals are long-term goals are Organization long- term goals are set by the Executive Director Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the board Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Strategies to achieve organizational long-term goals are developed by the Executive Director Day-to-day operational authority rests with the board Day-to-day operational authority rests with the Executive Director operational operat Day-to-day operational authority rests with the Executive Director The board spends most of its time DOING the work of the organization The board spends most of its time SUPERVISING the work of the organization The board spends most of its time DIRECTING the work of the organization The board spends most of its time GOVERNING the work of the organization The board spends most of its time AFFIRMING the work of the organization Primary board output is LABOR Primary board output is COORDINATION Primary board output is DIRECTION Primary board output is COUNSEL Primary board output is ENDORSEMENT

 Teal indicates Board responsibilities; Salmon indicates Executive Director responsibilities.
 These vary based upon which type of board you have.
 Adapted from R. Terrence Jackson © 2004